Ozzie Albies Player Props: Braves vs. Cardinals

 Cardinals Pitching Rankings (2022)

+- Cardinals pitchers combined to give up 146 home runs (0.9 per game), the third-fewest in baseball.

-- Matz gets the call to start for the Cardinals, his first of the season.
+- The Cardinals will look to Mikolas (0-0) in his second start of the season.

-- The 31-year-old lefty last appeared Monday, Oct.
-3 against the Pittsburgh Pirates, when he came on in relief and went one scoreless inning.
+- His last time out was on Thursday against the Toronto Blue Jays, when the righty went 3 1/3 innings, surrendering five earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.